Photography is film

 • Noritsu (silver halide minilab printers, QSS-3904G, QSS-3901G)

-• Fujifilm (silver halide minilab printers, Frontier LP9700, Frontier LP5700R)
+• Fujifilm (silver halide minilab printers, Frontier LP9700)

 Scanning, film scanners using PMT:

 • Labs looking to offer the highest quality might consider the old-school circa 1990s photomultiplier tube (PMT) drum scanners from Linotype-Hell and Heidelberg, the ChromaGraph, Primescan, and Tango models.
 These will have to be obtained secondhand and require a significant amount of accompanying hardware, old software, and operater knowledge and skill.
-Photomultiplier tubes with incandescent lamps are the oldest scanning type and still the best.
+Photomultiplier tubes with incandescent/halogen lamps are the oldest scanning type and still the best.